Banque de l'Indochine: Indochina

-The bank's seat of Saigon, its original and main hub of activity in Asia, was located on Quai de Belgique (now Bến Chương Dương) on the banks of the Rạch Bến Nghé canal, just east of its confluence with the Bến Nghé River.
+The bank's seat of Saigon, its original and main hub of activity in Asia, was located on Quai de Belgique (now Bến Chương Dương) on the banks of the Bến Nghé Channel, just east of its confluence with the Bến Nghé River.
 Its latest reconstruction on the same site, by the Société d'Exploitation des Établissements Brossard et Mopin using granite from Biên Hòa, was completed in late 1930 and inaugurated in 1931.
 It was designed in ostentatious neoclassical style by architect Félix Dumail, with some exterior details inspired by Cham and Khmer architecture, and a large art deco atrium.

 That building was sold and transferred in 1955 to the National Bank of Vietnam, the Republic of Vietnam's new central bank, and in July 1976 was taken over by the State Bank of Vietnam following the Fall of Saigon.
 In 2016, the Vietnamese authorities added the building to the list of protected national relics.

 From 1955 to 1975 the Banque française de l'Asie, South-Vietnamese subsidiary of the Banque de l'Indochine, had its Saigon seat in the former building of the Diethelm group, also on the Quai de Belgique.

 The bank's Hanoi office was opened in 1887, and in 1901 moved to a larger building on boulevard Amiral-Courbet facing the Square Paul-Bert, now Vườn hoa Chí Linh on the eastern side of Hoàn Kiếm Lake.
 It was again relocated in late 1930 to a new and ornate art deco building nearby at the eastern end of the square, built in pink concrete by Aviat, a local contractor, and designed by Félix Dumail and Georges Trouvé.
 The new building was ceremonially inaugurated on by acting governor-general Eugène Robin.
 The previous seat was converted into housing for the bank's employees.
 In 1954, the Hanoi branch was taken over by the National Bank of Vietnam (Ngân hàng Quốc gia Việt Nam, renamed the State Bank of Vietnam in 1960) and has been the central bank's head office since then.